section-engineering-education/engineering-education/content/articles/momentum-based-gradient-optimizer-and-optimization-techniques-for-gradient-descent/index.md

 - [Optimizer to use](#optimizer-to-use)

 ### Optimization techniques
 For a brief while, we'll consider various optimization methods frequently employed in Deep Learning.
-In other words, if you came to this article hoping to learn the equation and mathematical explanation, don't bother.
+In other words, if you came to this article hoping to learn the equation and mathematical explanation.
+We will also look at some Adaptive Optimization Algorithms (AOA).
+Compiling a program based on the current execution profile is known as adaptive optimization in computer science.
+You can easily make a tradeoff between JIT compilation and instruction interpretation in an adaptive optimizer solution.

 This page also includes a quick overview of the many approaches that are accessible, including those provided by the Keras package.